The new Adobe Developer App Builder provides an extensibility framework for a developer to easily extend functionalities in AEM as a Cloud Service.

 App Builder provides a way for customers to easily extend Adobe Experience Manager in various use cases:

-App Builder (previously known as Project Firefly) has been available to enterprise customers and partners via our Developer Preview since Summer 2020.
+App Builder has been available to enterprise customers and partners by way of Adobe’s Developer Preview since Summer 2020.
 General availability (GA) of App Builder is scheduled for December 2021.
-We welcome developers to try out App Builder through our Trial Program.
+Adobe welcomes developers to try out App Builder through the Trial Program.

-For AEM 6.5 customers who want to leverage the App Builder, please go to Extending Adobe Experience Manager 6.5 using Adobe Developer App Builder.
+For AEM 6.5 customers who want to use the App Builder, see Extending Adobe Experience Manager 6.5 using Adobe Developer App Builder.

 Instead of an out-of-the-box solution, Adobe Developer App Builder provides a common, consistent, standardized development platform for extending Adobe Cloud solutions such as AEM including:

-The following diagram illustrates how a standard application built on App Builder leverages these functionalities:
+The following diagram illustrates how a standard application built on App Builder uses these functionalities:

 For more details about the App Builder architecture, have a look at Architecture Overview.